AlSaqr-platform/he-soc/README.md

 make scripts_vip
 ```

-* RTL simulation using macro:
+* RTL simulation using gf22 macros (this requires the gf22 repository to be cloned and initialized into he-soc/hardware, as well as fll's one):
 ```
 make scripts_vip_macro
 ```